 The girl (now a bigger smudge), and water

 Houses it and her feet

 Bob up and down in it and the waves that march

 And splash onto the woman’s wrists,

 Then dive and scratch her pruning toes.

 The seas dissect the dead body with the filled mouth,

 Water massaging out the color, graying the wrists,

 The man and woman march, blindly, towards the buried feet.

-Photo by Matt, Creative Commons license via Flickr.
+Photo by Tony Alter, Creative Commons license via Flickr.
 Post by Joel Jacobson.